Built FA20 Engine: The Ultimate Buyer's Guide - Crawford Performance

 More power is exciting, but it's meaningless without reliability.
 A key benefit of a built engine is its enhanced durability under demanding conditions.
 Before adding power, it's critical to address the FA20's common vulnerabilities with essential upgrades like an Air-Oil Separator and improved cooling.
 A properly built motor uses stronger materials like forged pistons and connecting rods that can withstand the increased stress of higher cylinder pressures and temperatures.
 This reinforcement gives you peace of mind, knowing your engine is built to last, whether you're pushing it on the track or relying on it for daily commutes.
 It’s about building a smarter, stronger engine, not just a more powerful one.

-Sharper Throttle Response
+Achieving Instant Throttle Response

 Beyond raw power, a built FA20 delivers a much more connected and responsive driving feel.
 Upgrading components like the factory intercooler is one of the best modifications you can make, as it provides cooler, denser air to the engine for better combustion.
 This translates directly to a quicker and more immediate reaction when you hit the gas.
 The lag you might feel in a stock setup is significantly reduced.
 When combined with professional engine tuning services, every input from your right foot results in a crisp, predictable power delivery.
 This heightened responsiveness makes the car feel more agile and engaging to drive in any situation.